-When you taste your Chardonnay, follow these tasting tips to really understand the differences between the oaked and unoaked Chardonnay.
-Compare your experience with the typical tasting profiles for Chardonnay.
+Follow these tasting tips to really understand the differences between the oaked and unoaked Chardonnay.
+Compare your experience with the typical tasting profiles described here.

 Take your glass and tilt it over a white napkin or paper at a 45-degree angle.
 Compare the color across all regions.
-The unoaked Chardonnay will have more of a pale straw coloring while the oaked Chardonnay will have more of a deep golden straw coloring.
+Unoaked Chardonnay has a pale straw color while the oaked style has a deep golden straw color.

 TASTING PROFILE: Range of pale to golden straw.

-Let’s see how aromatic Chardonnay is.
+Let’s see how aromatic this wine is.
 Hold your glass at your chest and see if you can catch any scent.
 Then move it to your chin and try to smell.
-Then really put your nose in the glass and take a big sniff.
+Next, really put your nose in the glass and take a big sniff.
 What scents do you catch?
 Swirl the wine and then sniff again.
 What scents do you catch now?

 TASTING PROFILE: Not an aromatic grape.
 With nose in the glass for oaked Chardonnay, you’ll get apple, pineapple, vanilla and toast scents.
 For unoaked Chardonnay, you’ll get apple and citrus aromas.

 Take a taste and swirl it in your mouth.
 What flavors do you taste?
 After you swallow, how long does the flavor linger and how would you describe those flavors?

 Fruit: Light fruit flavors of apple, pineapple, and melon.